A Closer Look at Lice Bites and Rashes with Pictures

 Body Lice Causes

 If you shower at least weekly and wash your clothes regularly, you are not at risk of getting body lice.
-Body lice is spread through contact with infested individuals, clothing, or other infested inanimate objects.
+Body lice are spread through contact with infested individuals, clothing, or other infested inanimate objects.

 How to Get Rid of Body Lice